 Thank you to all authors who published network matrices openly online, or sent us matrices upon our request.
 MES and JS are supported by individual UNE Postdoctoral Fellowships; RR is supported by ARC DExxxxx; ….

+LKK is supported by an Ian Potter Foundation PhD scholarship grant and a CSIRO PhD top-up scholarship.

 Data availability